 - Made to Last: With minimal maintenance (regular brushing, flossing, and dental checkups), an implant can be trusted to last for about 30 years, which is multiple times longer compared to traditional bridges and dentures.

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth

 A patient doesn’t have to get an implant for every single tooth that is missing.
 A bridge or partial denture can be secured to the jawbone using a small number of implants, bringing back several teeth at once.
 This method can also help maintain your remaining natural teeth, as your new restorations won’t need them for support.

 Missing All Teeth

 Four to six implants can be used to attach a full denture inside the mouth and ensure it never moves out of place.
 We can provide a patient with a completely new prosthetic, or we can even upgrade someone’s current dentures so they fit over implants and gain extra stability.
 With this treatment, you’ll be free to enjoy more dietary choices, as you’ll regain 80% or more of your natural chewing power.

 Understanding the Cost of Dental Implants